AdaProb: Efficient Machine Unlearning via Adaptive Probability: Experiment

 \subsection{Datasets and Metrics}

-In this study, we employ two distinct datasets that were also used in prior research: CIFAR-10 and Lacuna-10.
-Lacuna-10 is a curated dataset formed by selecting data from 10 distinct classes, randomly chosen from the extensive VGG-Face2 dataset\citep{cao2018vggface2}.
+In this study, we employ three datasets that were also used in prior research: CIFAR-10, CIFAR-100, and Lacuna-10.
+Lacuna-10 is a curated dataset formed by selecting data from 10 distinct classes, randomly chosen from the extensive VGG-Face2 dataset \citep{cao2018vggface2}.
 These selected classes each have a minimum of 500 samples, with the data further segmented into 400 training and 100 testing images per class.
 Lacuna-100 expands on this concept by selecting 100 classes with the same criteria.

-Our evaluation metric focuses on the model's accuracy, specifically assessing its performance on both the forget set and the retain set to evaluate memory retention.
-Additionally, we measure the model's resistance to membership inference attacks for the privacy task.
+Our evaluation employs multiple metrics to comprehensively assess unlearning performance.
+We measure the model's error rate (defined as $100\% - \text{accuracy}$) on three sets: the forget set to verify successful unlearning, the retain set to evaluate memory preservation, and the test set to assess generalization ability.
+For privacy protection tasks, we additionally evaluate the model's resistance to membership inference attacks.
+We also introduce a metric that measures the KL divergence between the output distributions of the unlearned and retrained models on forget set inputs, evaluating how closely the unlearned model approximates ideal retraining behavior.